navidshaikh/introspection/README.md

-# abi_introspection
+# introspection
-Tooling to introspect container images detailing the contents and ABI properties.
+Tooling to introspect container images detailing the contents and artifacts.